Harley Academy

 Not moving your face after botox

-Dr Reneela notes, “A common myth I've come across is that you shouldn’t express movement after botox.”
-This is not the case.
+A common myth we've come across is that you shouldn’t express movement after botox.
+This is simply not the case.
 Contrary to this misconception, you should actively prompt patients to attempt various animated facial expressions post-treatment.
 This could actually help the toxin to work better.
 Theoretically, moving your muscles may improve toxin uptake by the target muscle, which should enable the desired results.

 Not lying down after botox

 Another common myth states that you shouldn’t lie down after botox.
-Once the toxin has been injected into the muscle tissue, it is unlikely that lying down supine will affect it.
+Once the toxin has been injected into the muscle tissue, it's unlikely that lying down supine will affect it.
 However, do advise them against lying prone as placing the face against a surface could inadvertently spread the toxin into surrounding areas.

 Sharpen the patient care aspect of your aesthetic practice